gautemo/Gaute-Meek-Olsen/src/dev-blog/firestore-security.md

 title: Firestore and Security
 date: 2018-11-25
 tags: [Firebase]
-serie: Firestore
+series: Firestore
 ---

-Firestore is a game changer in databases!
+Firestore is a game-changer in databases!
 It’s never been this easy to save and query data without any hassle of setting up a server and database yourself.
 Everything is done client-side.
 But…

 There is a security rule; never trust your client.
 Security should be handled by the server.
 But how is this done with Firestore?